- Cycling next to Hadrian’s Wall near Birdoswald

 For more information about our grading system click here.

 Trips that are graded as a 2-3, will have aspects of both our grade 2 and 3 holidays.
 These tours are still suitable for those perhaps who have recently got into cycling, and offer an array of accessible, cycle friendly routes, cycle paths and quiet roads, however there will be some days / sections where you may have to tackle some ups and downs, the occasional steeper climb and perhaps some varying terrain (forest tracks, gravel paths etc).
 Suitable for those with a decent level of physical fitness, looking for some leisurely rides with occasional (achievable!) challenges along the way.

 Dates & Prices

-25% discount for children below the age of 18 who are travelling with 2 full-paying passengers, we are able to offer a 25% discount off the basic holiday cost.
+For children below the age of 18 who are travelling with 2 full-paying passengers, we are able to offer a 25% discount off the basic holiday cost.

 A) Accommodation (shared twin rooms)

 B) Meals as per the itinerary (B=Breakfast, L=Lunch, D=Dinner)

 C) Access to the Skedaddle App for holiday information and navigation